Maxwell Staniforth

-John Hamilton Maxwell Staniforth CBE (23 June 1893 – 26 December 1985), known to his family as Max, was a British soldier, railwayman, radio presenter, clergyman and scholar.
+John Hamilton Maxwell Staniforth (23 June 1893 – 26 December 1985), known to his family as Max, was a British soldier, railwayman, radio presenter, clergyman and scholar.

 Early life and education

 Staniforth born in Hinderwell, Yorkshire, on 23 June 1893 to John William Staniforth and Mary Jane Dobbin Maxwell.
 He was named after his maternal great-grandfather, the writer William Hamilton Maxwell.
 He was educated at Charterhouse and Christ Church, Oxford, where he held a classical scholarship.
 His intended academic career was foiled by the onset of World War I.

 Military service

 Staniforth served as an infantry officer with the Prince of Wales's Leinster Regiment (Royal Canadians) of the 16th Irish Division on the Western Front from 1914-1918.
 He was awarded the 1914-15 Star, the British War Medal, and the British Victory Medal.
 Following his service, he married Ruby Di Stephens in 1922.

 Railways

 Staniforth became a railwayman on the British railways in Argentina, rising to the rank of Assistant Traffic Manager.
 During his time in Argentina he had a daughter, Rosamund Ann Staniforth, on 4 April 1928; she would go on to marry Charles Edward Byron Du Cane, son of Charles Henry Copley Du Cane, and grandson of Charles Du Cane.